Nessa from Fractale, who "loves love and hates hate."

 The King of Bhutan measures the prosperity and success of his nation (and, hence, his rule) in terms of Gross Domestic Happiness.
 While one of the world's poorest countries when measured in dollars, there are more important things in life than luxuries and the Bhutanese people are considered among the most happy ones with the life they have.

-The people who give out "Free Hugs" on the street.
+The people who give out "Free Hugs" on the street, at least ostensibly.

 Random acts of kindness.